"Non-profit organizations" - what is behind the abbreviation NGO? - NIKIN EU

 What do NGOs do?

-In addition to protecting and representing individual groups of people, NGOs can also be active in the social and political spheres, pointing out and combating abuses of power and the bending of the law.
+In addition to protecting and representing individual groups of people, NGOs can also be active in the social and political sphere, pointing out and combating abuses of power and the bending of the law.

-How do non-governmental organisations finance themselves?
+How do non-governmental organizations finance themselves?

-Income from successful projects
+Revenue from successful projects

-At NIKIN, we want to help ensure that the work of NGOs involved in forest and nature conservation reaches the consumer.
-And that each of you has the opportunity to contribute directly and in an uncomplicated way to the preservation of nature.
-Our special love and bond is with the forest and its inhabitants.
+At NIKIN, we want to help ensure that the work of NGOs that are committed to forest and nature conservation reaches the consumer.
+And that each and every one of you has the opportunity to make a direct and uncomplicated contribution to preserving nature.
+We have a special love and affinity for the forest and its inhabitants.
 Trees clean the air we breathe and the water we drink.
-Forests are the most important reserves of biodiversity.
-That's why we work with One Tree Planted and BOS.
+Forests are the most important reserves for biodiversity.
+That's why we work together with One Tree Planted and BOS.

 One Tree Planted